asdstory/Single_Particle_Analysis/EM-scripts/Topaz.md

 References:
 - Bepler, T., Morin, A., Rapp, M., Brasch, J., Shapiro, L., Noble, A.J., Berger, B. Positive-unlabeled convolutional neural networks for particle picking in cryo-electron micrographs.
 Nat Methods 16, 1153–1160 (2019).

+### Step1 Setup

-### Step1 mkdir a new folder, and then randomly copy some raw image (here after motioncor) to it.
+mkdir a new folder, and then randomly copy some raw image (here after motioncor) to it.

 ```sh
 cd /lscratch/$SLURM_JOB_ID